 Scratch cards are the ultimate budget wedding favour, because not only do they give wedding guests a fun few minutes playing the game, they might actually win some money.
 Now that would be a conversation starter and a half.
 They’re only £1 a go and you can display them beautifully in a personalised postcard holder.

 61. Photo frames

 You can get pretty photo frames for next to nothing these days.
-Use them as place cards on the day and have a note telling guests to take them home and fill them with a picture from your wedding.
+Use them as place cards on the day and have a note telling wedding guests to take them home and fill them with a picture of your wedding.

 You can get bath bubbles or heart-shaped bombs personalised for very little for your big day.
 Guests will love a good long soak the day after to get rid of any sore heads.

-If you’re hosting a WedFest style big day, with live music, tepees and street food stalls, these WedFest wrist band favours will add to the fun theme.
+If you’re hosting a WedFest style big day, with live music, tepees and street food stalls, a WedFest wrist band wedding favour will add to the fun theme.
 They’ll make a lovely keepsake for guests too.